 Tourism plummets in the wake of Helene

-In a presentation forecasting revenue projections for Fiscal Year 2025, which runs from July 2024 to June 2025, Jennifer Kass-Green, Explore Asheville vice president of culture and business affairs, painted a sobering picture of the local tourism industry in the wake of Tropical Storm Helene to 10 board members.
-Vice chair Matthew Lehman was absent.
+In a presentation forecasting revenue projections for fiscal year 2025, which runs from July 2024 to June 2025, Jennifer Kass-Green, Explore Asheville vice president of culture and business affairs, painted a sobering picture of the local tourism industry in the wake of Tropical Storm Helene to 10 board members.
+Vice Chair Matthew Lehman was absent.

 Beyond that, the forecasts are grim.
-Lodging tax revenue comparing November 2023 to November this year is projected to drop 45%.
+Lodging tax revenue comparing November 2023 to November of this year is projected to drop 45%.
 Monthly forecasts through June show year-over-year declines ranging from 45% in January to 30% in June.

 “What we were hearing even prior to Hurricane Helene is that lodging and sales tax collections were already experiencing periods of weakness in 2024,” Kass-Green said.
 “We were counting on a robust fall season to make up some of that difference.”